 based on the most recent Minnesota Elderly Waiver Case Mix Rates published 1 July 2020, and the Calendar Year 2021 Medicare Home Health Prospective Payment System (HHPPS) regional wage indices and labor-share percentage, as published in the HHPPS regulations and notices.
-These rates were updated since the FY2020 Case Mix Rate Calculator was published, leading to rate changes for the FY2021 calculator (mostly increases).

-- The term "Average Monthly Veteran Budget" does not include the "Monthly Administrative Fee," as detailed in the glossary found in Table 2 of the "Calculator" tab. - In the tab titled "Calculator," the "Average Monthly Veteran Budget" is listed on row 9 and the "Monthly Administrative Fee" is listed in row 10.
+- The term "Average Monthly Veteran Budget" does not include the "Monthly Administrative Fee," as detailed in the glossary found in Table 2 of the "Calculator" tab. - In the tab titled "Calculator," the "Average Monthly Veteran Budget" is listed on row nine and the "Monthly Administrative Fee" is listed in row 10.
 Table 2 on this tab provides further instruction and definitions. - The calculator includes instructions for how to use the tool and determine VDC rates and fees. - If your VDC program has questions about reimbursement rates, you may contact the local VA VDC Coordinator or local Veterans Care Agreement point of contact in the Office of Community Care.